dstesser/dstesser.github.io/_pages/forests.md

 Comprehensive data on vegetation structure serves as a crucial indicator of ecosystem processes, such as carbon storage.
 However, the complexity of local-scale vegetation structure in tropical and temperate forest ecosystems leads to uncertainties in biomass and carbon quantification.

 I employ precision survey techniques using Lidar and drone photogrammetry to generate highly detailed 3D maps of natural environments.
-These methodologies enhance the accuracy of assessing carbon storage and biomass potentials, thereby informing the development of nature-based climate solutions aimed at decarbonization strategies.
+These methodologies enhance the accuracy of assessing carbon storage and biomass potentials, informing the design of nature-based climate solutions aimed at decarbonization strategies.

 <div style="text-align:center;">
     <figure style="display:inline-block;">